Madea's Destination Wedding

-Madea's Destination Wedding is a 2025 American comedy film produced, written, and directed by Tyler Perry and his sixth film to be released by Netflix.
+Madea's Destination Wedding is a 2025 American comedy film produced, written, and directed by Tyler Perry and his seventh film to be released by Netflix.
 It was released on July 11, 2025.
 Perry reprises his role as Mabel "Madea" Simmons, Joe Simmons, and Brian Simmons while the rest of the principal cast consists of Cassi Davis Patton, David Mann, Tamela Mann, Taja V. Simpson, Diamond White, Jermaine Harris, and Xavier Smalls.
 The film tells the story of Madea and her extended family going to the Bahamas for a destination wedding when Brian Simmons' daughter Tiffany proposes to a man named Zavier.
 It is the thirteenth film in the Madea cinematic universe.
 The film received negative reviews according to Rotten Tomatoes.

 Plot

-Madea and her extended family travel to the Bahamas for a surprise wedding after her grandniece Tiffany announces her sudden engagement to her new fiancé, Zavier.
-The couple intends to marry in just two weeks, prompting the entire family to join them at a resort.
-Tensions quickly rise: Brian is suspicious of Zavier, whom he sees as immature, and he questions Tiffany's decision to marry someone the family has never met.
-Complicating matters further, Tiffany's mother, Debrah, appears overly eager to push the wedding forward, raising additional concerns.
+Brian Simmons discovers that his daughter, Tiffany, has a boyfriend named Zavier (who goes by Z for short), a man he has never met, with only her, his wife Debrah, and his son BJ knowing him.
+They reveal that Tiffany and Zavier are getting married, with Debrah giving them her blessing.
+Brian sees Zavier as immature and a bad influence on his family, and tells of him to his aunt, Madea, along with her brother and his father, Joe.
+She proposes to Brian to come by the next night so they can learn more about the situation.

-During the trip, Madea overhears a conversation revealing that Tiffany stands to inherit a million-dollar trust fund upon marriage.
-It is further uncovered that Debrah was aware of this condition and had been encouraging the wedding for financial reasons, without disclosing the truth to Tiffany.
-After Madea reveals this information, a betrayed Tiffany calls off the wedding.
+Back at the DA office, Brian is trying to find info on Zavier, but to no avail.
+He orders a thorough investigation into Zavier with the FBI.
+That night, Debrah, Tiffany, BJ, and Z come to Madea's house to inform them all that the wedding will be held abroad, specifically at the Atlantis Paradise Island in The Bahamas.
+Brian begrudgingly agrees to pay for the travel and wedding expenses, not wanting to look bad in front of the family.

-The situation becomes more complicated when Brian believes he has caught Zavier being unfaithful, only to learn that the woman in question is Zavier's estranged mother.
-Following a discussion about his past, Zavier reassures Brian of his intentions toward Tiffany.
-Tiffany, overhearing their conversation, decides to give the relationship another chance.
+Brian arranges Madea, Cora, Brown, and Joe to get their passports.
+Despite her reluctance due to her rampant criminal activity, Madea goes for the process and secures her passport.
+Once they arrive at the Bahamas, they go check in at the Atlantis Resort.
+After Madea, Cora, and Bam get settled in their rooms, the former expresses her suspicion of Debrah to Cora, who dismisses her.